cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

-This stops the email from being processed and delivers an email (of your choosing) to notify someone of the bounce (probably the sender)
+This stops the email from being processed and delivers an email (of your choosing) to notify the sender of the bounce.

-The method accepts a mailer object (is that right?) along with any additional parameters the email might require.
+The method accepts an `ActionMailer::Base::Mailer` object along with any additional parameters the email might require.

 This might look something like this: